Can you imagine catching the flu and

 DispatchHealth Can Help

 DispatchHealth specializes in providing safe and convenient mobile medical services to patients of all ages.
 We can treat nearly everything an emergency room can and adhere to the most rigorous of sanitation and infection control protocols to ensure the safety of our patients and team members.
-Each of our qualified medical teams includes a nurse practitioner or physician assistant and an EMT, along with an ER physician that is available by phone or video.
+Each of our qualified medical teams includes a nurse practitioner or physician assistant and a DispatchHealth medical technician (DHMT), along with an ER physician that is available by phone or video.

 Find the answers you need to your health questions.
 To request care from DispatchHealth, give us a call, use our app, or go on our website.
 Our team is available 24/7/365 to assist you and can be at your doorstep in a matter of hours.